What is a spaceship?

 This “ideal spaceship”, if shaped like a wheel, could also have some artificial gravity but this is not mandatory.
 The primary intention is to create a monolithic hull with a target volume of 6300-m³ that, when pressurised, is spacious enough for human comfort but this is also large enough for other microgravity applications, like space data centers and in-space manufacturing.
 Any addition of gravity might only be downstream of these use cases.
 Though the remainder of the discussion is constrained to zero-gravity applications of a monolithic hull, addition of thrusters to its outer rim to generate gravity would have important ramifications on the hull’s materials due to thruster plume impingement.

-Inflatable hulls, in particular, offered compelling advantages: once deployed in orbit, they could expand to multiple times their launch volume, enabling large-scale living and working space.
-However, they had a high rupture risk, which would be catastrophic, as high strength fabrics were yet to be invented in the sixties.
+Inflatable hulls, in particular, offer compelling advantages: once deployed in orbit, they can expand to multiple times their launch volume to enable large-scale living and working space.
+However, the early concept had a high rupture risk with catastrophic consequences; high strength fabrics were yet to be invented in the sixties.
 So, this idea lost out to the hexagonal station at the time.

 The case for returning to inflatables was reinvigorated in 2016, when NASA tested Bigelow’s Expandable Activity Module (BEAM) on the ISS.
 Constructed from layered Kevlar-like fabrics, BEAM was found to be stronger than the ISS’s own metallic hulls.
-Its success has re-opened the door to revisiting inflatables as technically viable solutions but scaling issues must be addressed—BEAM is a mere 16-m³ when inflated and it is also capsule shaped.
+Its success has, in my opinion, re-opened the doors to revisiting inflatables as technically viable solutions but scaling issues must be addressed — BEAM is a mere 16-m³ when inflated and it is also capsule shaped.

 How to (maybe) make them?

 As per Ref.
 1, BEAM is made from a multilayer inflatable shell structure developed within a NASA project, from the nineties, called TransHab or Transit Habitat.
 Intended to replace the ISS, its pressurised volume was 339.8-m³ — not only close to the ISS’s volume but over 10 times that of BEAM.
-Its multilayer inflatable shell structure design would eventually be flight-proven on BEAM and comprises five parts (also shown in the figure below alongside a concept image of TransHab).
-They are:
+Its multilayer inflatable shell structure design comprises five parts (also shown in the figure below alongside a concept image of TransHab); from what I understand, something close to this was eventually flight-proven on BEAM.
+The five layers, from inner habitat wall to outer later exposed to the space environment, are:

 The remainder of the discussion specifies the desirable properties for a next generation multilayer shell and its two load-bearing parts — the restraint and MMOD protection layers — for the Ideal Spaceship.